Chandarayani from Indonesia: “I am not allowed to take a bath, rinse my hair or cook”

 Many girls also confided that they are told to stay away from men during menstruation, otherwise it will be seen in their face.
 Another girl said she was told to place blood on her breasts to stop them from falling.

-Menstruation has also been difficult to deal with for women and girls currently seeking refuge in the camp.
+Menstruation has been difficult to deal with for women and girls in the camp.
 According to Euphrasie, 46, from Burundi: “Most of us came in the clothes we are wearing.
 Crossing borders to flee a country is prohibited, so if we came with more clothes it would have raised suspicions.
 That’s why many of us only have one pair of knickers and no sanitary pads.”

 Plan International Rwanda is currently distributing sanitary pads and underwear to refugees to help them manage their menstruation.